FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        **0 - 9,000**
      - Optional street elevation (ft or m).

-       This elevation will supersede the flood- plain grid element elevation.
+       This elevation will supersede the floodplain grid element elevation.

        If ELSTR(L) = 0, the model will assign the street elevation as the grid element